Jason1790213836/hwdesign/docs/support/amd/installation.md

 # Installing Vivado and Vitis

-## Vitis and Vivado

-The two key pieces of software we will use in this class.
-Both are from AMD and can be downloaded together:

-*  [**Vitis HLS** (High-Level Synthesis)](https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vitis/vitis-hls.html) is a tool we will use to design the hardware accelerators of **Vitis IP** (IP = intellectual property).
-We can write the specification for the IP in high-level language like  C, C++, or OpenCL, and Vitis HLS converts it automatically into optimized, lower-level **register transfer level** (RTL) specification for the hardware
-* [**Vivado**](https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vivado.html) is Xilinx / AMD’s FPGA design suite that lets you create, simulate, and synthesize digital circuits.
-It provides a graphical interface to build projects, configure hardware like the Zynq processor, and generate bitstreams for deployment on supported boards.We then integrate that IP into a larger FPGA designs in Vivado.
-In this class, we will integrate the Vitis IP into the larger Vivado FPGA project and deploy that onto the FPGA.

-Both Vitis and Vivado have free versions that are fine for this class.
-But, to access them you will need to [create and AMD account](https://login.amd.com/).

 ## Selecting the version

-You **cannot use the latest version** of Vivado/Vitis.
+You may not be able use the latest version of Vivado/Vitis.
 You must install a version that matches a valid **Board Support Package (BSP)** for your board:  At the time of writing, the current versions are:

 * **RFSoC 4x2**:  Current version is 2024.1.
 You can verify as follows.
    * Go to [Real Digital GitHub page](https://github.com/RealDigitalOrg/RFSoC4x2-BSP)
    * Look for files like `RFSoC4x2_2024_1.bsp` → this means you should install **Vivado/Vitis 2024.1**
 * **Pynq-Z2**:  Current version is 2025.1
-   * You can verify this setting in the [next step](./vivado_build.md) when you build the Vivado projet and attempt to select the board.
+   * You can verify this setting when you try to [build the Vivado project](./vivado_build.md) attempt to select the board.
 If the board is not an option, then you may have to go to an earlier version.

 ---